sgibson91/binderhub-deploy/CONTRIBUTING.md

 The Deploy to Azure button serves as a graphical user interface to the Docker image that passes information as environment variables at runtime.
 The configuration of the button parameters and variables is stored in the [`azure.deploy.json`](azure.deploy.json) file.

+### :white_check_mark: Tests

+This repository uses [Continuous Integration](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-continuous-integration) tests to check for breaking changes and formatting within the code base.
+This repository has the following tests:

+- **[Travis](.travis.yml):** This pipeline runs a [matrix job]() to test that [`setup.sh`](setup.sh) can run on Linux, OSX, and Windows platforms
+- **Shellcheck and format:** This GitHub Action workflow tests for formatting and linting of the shell scripts.
+It runs [on master](.github/workflows/shellcheck-master.yml) and [in Pull Requests](.github/workflows/shellcheck-pr.yml) and will leave comments on PRs if the test breaks.
+- **[YAML formatting](.github/workflows/yamllint.yml):** This GitHub Action workflow check that the YAML templates throughout the repository are well-formatted and readable to prevent errors running the scripts.

 ## :gift: How can I contribute?